ietf-wg-asdf/SDF/sdf.md

 work together to provide the definitions and declarations that are the payload of the SDF format.

-A SDF definition file contains a single JSON map (JSON object).
+An SDF definition file contains a single JSON map (JSON object).
 This object has three blocks: the information block, the namespaces block, and the definitions block.

 ## Information block